jatin0626/alexander-voice-control-assistant/README.md

                 speak("Email has been sent!")
             except Exception as e:
                 print(e)
-                speak("Sorry my friend jatin .
+                speak("Sorry my friend .
 I am not able to send this email")
         else:
             print("No query matched")